siuusunn/ga-project-1-snake-game/README.md

 ![Game Image](./assets/readme_images/webpage_example.gif)

+## Installation

+Simply download the codes and run on live server on your code editor of choice

 ## Working Team & Timeframe

-A solo project by Alice Lo (https://github.com/siuusunn).
+A solo project by Alice Lo completed in 7 days and here is the breakdown:

 > 09 Nov 2022 - Project brief received
 >